Dipu Moni: Political career

+Moni was the secretary for women's affairs and a member of the sub‐committee on foreign affairs of the Bangladesh Awami League before her induction to the cabinet.
+She represented Chandpur‐3 as a member of the Bangladesh Parliament.

-Moni was the Secretary for Women's Affairs and a Member of the Sub‐Committee on Foreign Affairs of the Bangladesh Awami League before her induction to the cabinet.
+Moni was the secretary for women's affairs and a member of the sub‐committee on foreign affairs of the Bangladesh Awami League before her induction to the cabinet.

-She represented Chandpur‐3 as a Member of Bangladesh Parliament.
 She worked for women's rights and entitlements, health legislation, health policy and management, health financing, strategic planning, and health and human rights under the Constitution and law in Bangladesh's economic and social development programmes and foreign policy issues of the region and globally.

-As a Minister of Foreign Affairs she has represented her government's position to the Cabinet Ministers and public representatives of Asia, Europe and the US, Ambassadors and Senior Representatives of International Institutions.
+As a minister of foreign affairs she has represented her government's position to the cabinet ministers and public representatives of Asia, Europe and the US, ambassadors and senior representatives of international institutions.
 As the foreign minister she sought an apology for the 1971 Bangladesh Genocide from Pakistan.
 She also tried to bring the absconding killers of president Sheikh Mujib.
-She is the present Awami League Joint General Secretary.
+Moni is the Awami League joint general secretary.
 She was elected chairman of Asian University for Women in 2016.
-She is the chairperson of the parliamentary committee on foreign affairs.
+She was the chairperson of the parliamentary committee on foreign affairs in the last parliament.

+During the 2024 Bangladesh quota reform movement, Dipu Moni stated that "Those who introduce themselves as Razakars have no right to hold the blood-stained red and green flag of our Liberation War martyrs or to march with that flag tied to their foreheads".

 Criticisms

+Overseas visits

 As the minister of foreign affairs, Moni was widely criticized by different news media because of her frequent overseas visits.
 According to some news reports, she made 187 foreign trips and 600 days of overseas stay in four and a half years.
-In response, Moni said she went abroad every time with the consent of the prime minister, who gave her approval after studying the pros and cons of every visit.
-She made 114 foreign tours, including 36 with the president and the prime minister and claimed that the number of her bilateral visits was 62, not 17 as reported.
+Moni responded that she went abroad every time with the approval of the prime minister.
+She said that she made 114 foreign tours, including 36 with the president and the prime minister and claimed that the number of her bilateral visits was 62, not 17 as reported.

+Corruption allegations, increase of wealth

+According to affidavits submitted to the election office, since the Awami League party came to power in 2008, her personal net worth has increased by over 4,000% in 15 years.
+On 19 August 2024, the Daily Star reported that Dipu Moni was being investigated on alleged corruption allegations.